germal/OpenCVB/README.md

 =============

-The objective is to solve many small computer vision problems and do so in a way that enables the solution to be reused.
+The objective is to solve many small computer vision problems and do so in a way that enables any of the solutions to be reused.
 The resulting toolkit can solve bigger and more important problems.

 OpenCVB is targeting only cameras that produce depth and color.
 These newer cameras have prompted a review of existing vision algorithms to see how they can